 Exclusion of manufacturers of inhumane weapons

-Given the humanitarian concerns, we prohibit investment and financing in companies that manufacture inhumane weapons (cluster bombs, biological and chemical weapons, anti-personnel mines, etc.).
+Given the humanitarian concerns, we prohibit investment and financing in companies that manufacture specific weapons (manufacturers of cluster munitions, biological and chemical weapons, landmines, nuclear weapons, etc.).

 Attitude towards investment and financing for businesses with large environmental impact